-Exercises to firm a sagging face function by firming the underlying muscles of the face to give the skin a more even appearance.
-Exercises for your facial muscles do not require special equipment and you can perform most of them at home in your spare time.
-Keep in mind that while exercises can help firm up underlying muscles of the face, you'll need to combine cardiovascular exercise with your face toning exercise to lose weight in the face, if needed.
+Facial exercises to firm a sagging face function by firming the underlying muscles to give the skin a more even appearance.
+They also increase circulation to the face and may trigger increased collagen production.
+Exercises for your facial muscles do not require special equipment, and you can perform most of them at home in your spare time.

 Lift the corners of your mouth to smile.
 Avoid creasing the corners of your eyes by keeping your eyes neutral.
 Repeat this exercise three or four times.
 Yoga instructor Annelise Hagen, author of "The Yoga Face," recommends this exercise to prevent excessive wrinkles around the eyes and mouth.